 Reduce caffeine

-- Before IVF preparation, gently reduce your caffeine intake to ease yourself into it.
+- Reduce your caffeine consumption gradually before IVF preparation to ease yourself into it.

-- Make it a daily goal to engage in some form of physical activity or exercise.
+- Make it a daily objective to work out or do some other physical activity.

 Follow IVF clinic instructions